Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: System Model

-\subsection{System model}
+\section{System Model}

-We consider the uplink of a \cfmimo system, where $L$ APs and $K$ user equipments (UEs) are distributed in a large area.
-Each AP is equipped with $N_r$ receive antennas and $N (\leq N_r)$ RF chains, whereas each UE is equipped with $N_t$ transmit antennas.
-All APs, which are connected to a CPU via fronthaul links, simultaneously and jointly serve $K$ UEs.
-In the case where numerous antennas are used at the UEs, i.e., $N_t$ is large, a hybrid precoding architecture can be employed to reduce the power consumption and hardware cost.
-However, in this work, to focus on the design of the hybrid combiner at the receiver side, we assume that $N_t$ is small, and a fully digital precoder is used at the UEs.
-In contrast, at the receiver side, baseband processing of the received signals is performed at the CPU, whereas RF processing, including operations on ADCs, RF chains, and phase shifters, is carried out at the APs.
-Furthermore, a fully-connected architecture is considered for analog combining, in which $N$ RF chains are connected to $N_r$ receive antennas via a network of $NN_r$ phase shifters \cite{el2014spatially, alkhateeb2014channel}.
-To focus on analog processing, we assume that the signals processed by the analog combiner are passed through a capacity-achieving advanced digital receiver \cite{nguyen2019unequally} at the CPU, such as sphere decoding \cite{viterbo1999universal} and tabu search \cite{nguyen2019qr, nguyen2019groupwise}.
-We adopt a narrowband block-fading channel model \cite{alkhateeb2014channel, el2014spatially} in which the analog-combined signal at the $l$th AP can be expressed as
+We consider the uplink of a \cfmimo system, where $L$ APs, each equipped with $N_r$ receive antennas and $N (\leq N_r)$ RF chains, and $K$ single-antenna user equipments (UEs) are distributed in a large area.
+All APs are connected simultaneously to a CPU via fronthaul links and jointly serve $K$ UEs.
+At each AP, a fully connected architecture is considered for analog combining, in which $N$ RF chains are connected to $N_r$ receive antennas via a network of $NN_r$ PSs.
+We adopt a narrowband block-fading channel model \cite{alkhateeb2014channel, el2014spatially}.